What is in this leaflet

 - warfarin or other anticoagulants, medicines that prevent blood clots

-- acarbose, a medicine used to treat diabetes
+- acarbose, a medicine used to treat diabetes and any other medicine used for diabetes

 - medicines used to treat epilepsy or fits